 Which Type of Gold Bullion Should You Invest In?

 When it comes to gold bullion, there is much to discuss, and once you’re done perusing this article, you’ll have a good idea how to invest in gold and be able to decide whether you should invest in coins or bars.
-Since a good place to start any discussion is to define some terms, let’s begin with a gold bullion definition.

 What Is Gold Bullion?

 Gold bullion refers to physical gold, like coins and bars, as compared to gold securities, like Barrick Gold Corporation (ABX), Royal Gold, Inc. (RGLD), Franco-Nevada Corporation (FNV), and Agnico Eagle Mines Limited (AEM).
 While the value of gold is considered fairly fixed, the price still depends on supply and demand.

 When you buy gold bullion bars, you’ll acquire slender, rectangular gold bars made by private mints.
 These slabs of gold are known by many names.
 You may hear a bar referred to as a gold bar, gold bullion, or gold ingot.

 Unfortunately, you can’t buy anything with your lovely gold bar because it’s not considered legal tender.
 The only reason you might buy gold bars would be to have a large amount of physical gold in a shape that is easy to evaluate, weigh and store in a bullion storage facility.

 Gold bars are fairly impressive to look at and can weigh anywhere from one kilogram all the way to ten kilograms.
 Gold bullion standards require producers of refined gold bars to conform with manufacturing conditions, labeling standards, and record-keeping values.